Singapore city's sunset view with a beautiful river in front.

 10. The Southern Ridges Hiking Trail

 The Southern Ridges is one of the prettiest trails in Singapore for those who love the outdoors and scenic hikes.
-This 10-kilometer or so hike links numerous parks and nature reserves and offers spectacular views over the city and verdant greenery.
+This 10-kilometer hike links numerous parks and nature reserves and offers spectacular views over the city and verdant greenery.

 11. Go-Kart Racing at KF1 Karting Circuit